jgpattis/flooding_plPro/README.md

     Authors
     Journal

 In a flooding simulation high concentrations of ligand are placed in a simulation box to encourage rapid binding.

+The simulaton_setup directory contains files to set up flooding simulations and input files to re-run our flooding simulations of plpro

+The analysis directory contains the analysis of the flooding simulations for our paper

 This code was run with:
 python 3.8.8